HartChrisT/Covid_Comorbidities/README.md

  **Database Construction**

 Our team used the Pandas library to clean and transform the raw data into a usable form for the analysis.
-We made sure all of the data types are accurate and appropriate.
-We dropped all null values, and unknowns because of the overabundance of data, and then dropped unnecessary columns.
-That whole process can be seen [here.](https://github.com/jeffblando/Covid_Comorbidities/blob/Databases_CH/Database/ETL_misc/Cleaned_Data_Machine_Learning_Model.ipynb) Once cleaned, we created a [schema/flow chart](https://github.com/jeffblando/Covid_Comorbidities/blob/Databases_CH/Database/SQL%20Schema/Database_schema.png) using QuickDB to see the connections and data sets visually so everything made sense.
+We made sure all of the data types were accurate and appropriate.
+We dropped all null values and unknowns because of the overabundance of data.
+We then dropped unnecessary columns.
+That whole process can is shown [here.](https://github.com/jeffblando/Covid_Comorbidities/blob/Databases_CH/Database/ETL_misc/Cleaned_Data_Machine_Learning_Model.ipynb) Once cleaned, we created a [schema/flow chart](https://github.com/jeffblando/Covid_Comorbidities/blob/Databases_CH/Database/SQL%20Schema/Database_schema.png)
+Using QuickDB, the connections and data sets are shown visually, so everything made sense.
 We imported the clean CSV files into SQL for easy queries and analysis.
 Once in SQL, we joined census county location and population data with individual covid case data [seen here.](https://github.com/jeffblando/Covid_Comorbidities/tree/main/Database/Database%20Images) The new table was exported to a CSV and used in the machine learning model.
-We cleaned another dataset that looked at the pre-existing conditions, by condition, connected dataframe in pandas directly to SQL using SQLalchemy, and ran a query [as seen here.](https://user-images.githubusercontent.com/92996865/170176033-9de4ee21-3033-4ac3-b7a6-f7f04bb71305.png)
+We cleaned another dataset that looked at the pre-existing conditions, by condition.
+Connecting the dataframe in pandas directly to SQL using SQLalchemy, a query was run [as seen here.](https://user-images.githubusercontent.com/92996865/170176033-9de4ee21-3033-4ac3-b7a6-f7f04bb71305.png)

  **DataSet**

- Our team will use the Pandas library to clean and transform our data and export that data into CSV files.
-We will make sure all of the data types are accurate, drop null values, etc. Then we will create a schema/flow chart with the appropriate primary and secondary keys as well as their respective data types, and any connections that can be made between CSV files will become apparent.
-We will then import the clean CSV files into SQL for easy queries and analysis.
-Additional tables may be created with the SQL query tool depending on what needs to be analyzed.
+ Our team used the Pandas library to clean and transform our data and export that data into CSV files.
+We identified that all the data types are accurate, dropped null values, etc. A schema/flow chart was created with the appropriate primary keys, secondary keys, and their respective data types.
+Connections made between CSV files became apparent in the flow chart.
+The clean CSV files were then imported into SQL for easy queries and analysis.
+Additional tables may be created with the SQL query tool to assist in the analysis, as needed.

 ### Database Integration

-Data is stored in Postgres.
-We also creating tables.
-The 3 tables were cleaned county data, monthly data of Covid-19 death with contributing conditions, and deaths by age groups.
+Our data is stored in Postgres.
+The three tables cleaned were county data, monthly data of Covid-19 death with contributing conditions, and deaths by age groups.
 ![Tablesquery](https://github.com/jeffblando/Covid_Comorbidities/blob/0388dd6d48fe8fe2a8e887940573f38c3dbf8722/Database/Database%20Images/3%20Tables%20and%20a%20query.png)

-The tables were also joined so the data can now run through the machine learning model.
+The tables were joined, so the data can now run through the machine learning model.
 ![join](https://github.com/jeffblando/Covid_Comorbidities/blob/0388dd6d48fe8fe2a8e887940573f38c3dbf8722/Database/Database%20Images/Join%20in%20SQL.png)

 ### Exploratory Data Analysis (EDA) ###

-After downloading the datasets from the CDC website, they were uploaded in the jupyter notebook.
-To understand the datasets, we first observed the size of it(numbers of rows and columns) and the type of variables.
+After downloading the datasets from the CDC website, they were uploaded to the jupyter notebook.
+To understand the datasets, we first observed the numbers of rows and columns and the type of variables.
 Then we cleaned the null values and removed unnecessary columns.
-Lastly, we identify the important variables by checking the relationships between each variables.
-These steps were taken so the potential biases are known and the accuracy of the machine learning model is not as negatively affected.
+Lastly, we identified the important variables by checking the relationships between each variable to limit the potential biases so that the accuracy of the machine learning model was not negatively affected.
 The EDA process can be seen here in the following file.
 [EDA](https://github.com/jeffblando/Covid_Comorbidities/blob/d04c7815cedb3adebce8b7e593fd91f68c699cea/EDA.ipynb).
-As observed in the image below, we can see that our dataset have 446687 rows and 10 columns.
+As observed in the image below, we can see that our dataset have 446687 rows and ten columns.
 ![Size of the dataset](https://github.com/jeffblando/Covid_Comorbidities/blob/80703793b7eacfc69265d47b0eb3c28cc1ad3206/Images/Rows.png)